apache/incubator-hugegraph/hugegraph-store/README.md

+> Note: From revision 1.5.0, the code of HugeGraph-PD will be adapted to this location (WIP).

-# HugeGraph Store
+# HugeGraph Store(BETA)

 HugeGraph Store is a new built-in storage backend, which uses RocksDB as the distributed backend storage engine.

-> Note: Currently, the contents of this folder are empty.
-Starting from revision 1.5.0, the code of HugeGraph Store will be adapted to this location (WIP).
+> BTW, if you meet any problem when using HugeGraph Store, please feel free to contact us for help